playframework/playframework/documentation/manual/working/javaGuide/main/ws/JavaWS.md

 `WS` lets you consume the response's body incrementally by using an Akka Streams `Sink`.
 The `stream()` method on `WSRequest` returns a `CompletionStage<StreamedResponse>`.
 A `StreamedResponse` is a simple container holding together the response's headers and body.

-Any controller or component that wants to levearge the WS streaming functionality will have to add the following imports and dependencies:
+Any controller or component that wants to leverage the WS streaming functionality will have to add the following imports and dependencies:

 @[ws-streams-controller](code/javaguide/ws/MyController.java)